 – – – – – – – – – – – – – – – – – –

-Watch Jeremy Griffith present his breakthrough redeeming explanation of the human condition in , or read .
+Watch Jeremy Griffith present his breakthrough redeeming explanation of the human condition in ; for a fuller explanation read ; and for a summary presentation of the key ‘instinct vs intellect’ explanation watch .
 You can also read much more about all aspects of the relationship between men and women in and .
 Chapter 8:14 describes the tragic effect ageing has had on the lives of both men and women.

 Discussion or comment on this essay is welcomed—see below.